Mount Everest Bodies – How Many People Have Died on Mount Everest?

 The Everest death toll keeps going higher each year.
 Some die from cold, some from falls, and some just from the thin air that makes breathing hard.
 Every climber knows the risks, but still they go.
 Because reaching the summit is like a once-in-a-lifetime dream.

-These bodies on the route tell silent stories of courage, and also warning signs for others who try.
-Everest is beautiful but also cruel, and that’s why people keep asking this big question, like how many lives the mountain has already taken.
+These bodies on the route tell silent stories of courage, and also serve as warning signs for others who try.
+Everest Trekking is beautiful but also cruel, and that’s why people keep asking this big question, like how many lives the mountain has already taken.
 Let’s take a deep dive into this query below:

 Table of Contents